libin85/libin85.github.io/_posts/2019-06-15-dive-into-shell-1.markdown

 ---
-title:  "A dive into Shell - Part 1"
+title:  "A dive into Shell"
 date:   2019-06-15 10:30:00
 comments: true
 categories: [Xamarin]